erszcz/gradualizer-talk/slides.md

   - https://github.com/josefs/Gradualizer

-  - I'm **not** the author of the project - credits go to Josef Svenningsson and the project team attracted Josef's idea
+  - I'm **not** the author of the project - credits go to Josef Svenningsson and the project team attracted by his idea

   - Write .dynamic[dynamic] Erlang as usual

-  - Message passing is always dynamically typed
+  - .dynamic[Message passing] is always .dynamic[dynamically typed]

-  - Add specs where appropriate (more as a project matures)
+  - Add .static[specs] where appropriate (more as a project matures)

   - .static[Static type checking] is opt-in - it only kicks in for specced portions of code